mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-updating.md

 Follow these steps to update the modlist:
 * Consult the changelog before updating the modlist.
-* Follow the steps outlined in Installion and select the `Overwrite Existing Modlist` option when promted in Wabbajack.
+* Follow the steps outlined in Installation and select the `Overwrite Existing Modlist` option when promted in Wabbajack.